Obama opens door to new U.S. ties with Myanmar

 "She encouraged the president to make clear to Burma's leaders that the U.S. will be willing to work with them if they are in fact demonstrating that they are willing to work with the world and her," one U.S. official said.

-Obama is not scheduled to have a bilateral meeting with Thein Sein but will see him in Bali at a East Asia Summit.
+"She advised the president that it is valuable and important for there to be direct lines of clear communication between the U.S. and the leadership in Burma.
+She strongly welcomed the prospect of a visit by Secretary Clinton for the purpose of increased dialogue," the official said.

-country can stick to reforms begun this year.
-The United States respected that decision, a U.S. official said.
+Obama is not scheduled to have a bilateral meeting with Thein Sein but is to see him during the East Asia Summit he is attending in Bali.

-(Additional reporting by Martin Petty in Bangkok and Olivia Rondonuwu.
+(Additional reporting by Martin Petty.
 Writing by Jason Szep; editing by Neil Fullick)